 The specific objectives of the above-mentioned tenders are:

-- Encouraging young people to assume and practice the role of an active citizen in different areas of social life and in solving specific social problems
+- Encouraging young people to take on and practice the role of active citizen in various parts of social life and to solve certain social problems,

-- Raising the youth's awareness of their rights and options, and of programs and services available to them in the local community
+- Raising the level of information of young people about their rights and opportunities and about the programs and services offered to them in the local community,

-Target groups of the tender include, inter alia, unemployed young people, young people with NEET status and young people in rural areas and young people from earthquake-affected areas.
+Target groups of the tender include, inter alia, unemployed young people, young people with NEET status, young people in rural areas and young people from earthquake-affected areas.

-The Central State Administrative Office for Demography and Youth is currently implementing the project “Support to the development and expansion of youth work in Croatia”.
-The funding is envisaged from European social fund through the direct assignment.
+The Central State Office for Demography and Youth is currently implementing the project “Support to the development and expansion of youth work in Croatia”.
+The funding is envisaged from European Social Fund through the direct assignment.
 The total amount of the funding is 1,717,046.78 HRK.